About Wynona's House

 Our vision is to create a community where children are safe, families are strong, and victims become children again.

-Wynona’s House was inspired in part, by a mother’s frustration with the then-existing system for helping children and their families obtain justice and receive healing.
+Wynona’s House was inspired in part by a mother’s frustration with the then-existing system for helping children and their families obtain justice and receive healing.
 The existing system was awkward, confusing, and hard for families to access and navigate.
 Lack of coordination put successful prosecution at risk and increased the potential for re-victimization as children had to disclose their abuse several times and in several locations.

 We thought we could do better.
 A multi-disciplinary team was assembled to find a solution.
 The team researched best practices and traveled around the country to learn about the most effective methods of treating maltreatment.
 They adopted the innovative and successful Child Advocacy Center model.
 The team included private individuals and representatives of the New Jersey Division of Youth and Family Services, the Essex County Prosecutor's Office, Newark Beth Israel Medical Center, and the New Jersey Legislature through the commitment of our namesake and champion, Senator Wynona Lipman.

 Today, law enforcement, prosecutors, medical and mental health professionals, child protective services and a nonprofit administrator all work together in one, child-friendly facility.
-The result is the Senator Wynona Lipman House Child Advocacy Center, which now serves more than 600 children in a typical year.
+The result is the Senator Wynona Lipman House Child Advocacy Center, which now serves more than 950 children in a typical year.

-Wynona’s House is the only fully co-located (one-stop for families) Child Advocacy Center in New Jersey.
+Wynona’s House is the only fully co-located Child Advocacy Center in New Jersey.
 This best-practice model has improved outcomes for child victims of abuse and violence in Essex County.
 Children and their families receive better, more comprehensive and victim-focused care faster and more conveniently.
 Prosecutions are more successful, quicker and often result in longer sentences.

 We look to the future and fulfilling our vision of safe communities for children through continuous improvement of services, improved prevention strategies, increased public awareness, and tireless advocacy for better legislative protection for the most vulnerable members of our society.